Mild carpal tunnel symptoms most often affect the hand and

 - Pinch an

-object between your thumb and first finger (loss of pinch
+object between your thumb and first finger.
+(This is called loss of pinch

 - Use your thumb while doing simple tasks such as opening

 a jar or using a screwdriver.
-With long-lasting carpal tunnel syndrome, the
+With long-term carpal tunnel syndrome, the

 thumb muscles can get smaller and weaker (atrophy).